crytic/cloudexec/README.md

 cloudexec clean
 ```

 Note that there is a delay of up to 2 weeks while deleting files from Digital Ocean Spaces buckets.
-Files cannot be accessed or overwritten while such delays are pending, so plan ahead.
-This delay is enforced by Digital Ocean, cloudexec is not able to influence it.
+Be aware that during this delay, the files will continue to occupy space in your bucket and may incur storage costs.
+If you need to manage your storage usage or costs, consider this delay when planning your data management strategy.
+This delay is managed by Digital Ocean, cloudexec is not able to influence it.

 ## Optional: Create a CloudExec DigitalOcean image